 A big focus will be to deliver new, digital ways of gathering insight, including via social media engagement and ‘emotional tracking’.
 We have started to build a large-scale online panel of transport users for fast feedback.
 We will bolster existing passenger surveys and create a new road user satisfaction survey.

-- National Rail Passenger Survey: The next wave will be published on 24 January 2017 (for January 2017 results can be found here).
+- National Rail Passenger Survey: The next wave will be published on 30 January 2018.

 - Bus Passenger Survey: the Autumn 2016 survey was published in March 2017.
 Click here to see the latest results.

 - Tram Passenger Survey: the 2017 Autumn survey results will be published in 2018.
 Click here to find out more.